Examlex

 Definitions:

-The hourly rate paid to workers directly involved in the production of goods or services.
+The labor costs that can be directly traced to the production of specific goods or services.

 Related Questions